johanwiden/i3-sway-switch-window/README.md

 webbrowser = google-chrome

 [workspace]
-# i3 workspace to which focused window will be swapped
+# i3, or sway, workspace to which focused window will be swapped
 # Default is "2"
 swap_workspace = 9
 ```